 Securities Being Offered Up to 3,667,500 shares of our common stock.

-This offering of shares of our common stock by the selling shareholders will terminate on May 31, 2005.
-Termination Date will be determined by market factors.
-The offering price would thus be determined by market factors and the

-Offering Price and

-Alternative Plan of Distribution Board to allow the trading of our common stock upon our becoming a reporting entity under the Securities Exchange Act of 1934.
-If our common stock becomes so traded and a market for the stock develops, the actual price of stock independent decisions of the selling shareholders.
+Offering Price and Alternative Plan of Distribution The offering price of the common stock is \$0.25 per share.
+We intend to apply to the Over-The-Counter Bulletin Board to allow the trading of our common stock upon our becoming a reporting entity under the Securities Exchange Act of 1934.
+If our common stock becomes so traded and a market for the stock develops, the actual price of stock will be determined by market factors.
+The offering price would thus be determined by market factors and the independent decisions of the selling shareholders.
+Minimum Number of Shares To Be Sold in This Offering None.

-The offering price of the common stock is \$0.25 per share.
-We intend to apply to the Over-The-Counter Bulletin

-Minimum Number of Shares To Be Sold in This Offering

-None.

 Securities Issued And to be Issued 7,855,000 shares of our common stock are issued and outstanding as of the date of this prospectus.
 All of the common stock to be sold under this prospectus will be sold by existing shareholders.

-Use of Proceeds

-We will not receive any proceeds from the sale of the common stock by the selling shareholders.
+Use of Proceeds We will not receive any proceeds from the sale of the common stock by the selling shareholders.
+Risk Factors See "Risk Factors" and the other information in this prospectus for a discussion of the factors you should consider before deciding to invest in our common shares.